shrub719/opportunity-notifier/README.md

-# Opportunity Notifier
+# Sixth Sense

-Python script to report new jobs, placements and events on various websites.
+A Python script that reports new opportunities for sixth formers.

 ## Features